 Conversation with the Chairman

 On August 7, 2012, another Conversation with the Chairman webinar was held.
 Chairman Bernanke chatted with us about the importance of financial literacy.
 In addition, there were workshops on financial literacy for the classroom.
 Check the agenda to find sessions that interest you.
-The event ran from 9:30 a.m. to 3:00 p.m.
-On the day of the event, we'll be sharing with via Twitter.
-Please follow @federalreserve and @chicagofed and use the hashtag #FedTownHall.
+The event ran from 9:30 a.m. to 3:00 p.m. and the Youtube video was shared via Twitter.

 Ben S. Bernanke began a second term as Chairman of the Board of Governors of the Federal Reserve System on February 1, 2010.
 Dr. Bernanke also serves as Chairman of the Federal Open Market Committee, the System's principal monetary policymaking body.
 He originally took office as Chairman on February 1, 2006, when he also began a 14-year term as a member of the Board.
 His second term as Chairman ends January 31, 2014, and his term as a Board member ends January 31, 2020.